woistjadefox/unity-network-manager/README.md

 A simple network manager for the build-in RakNet client in Unity + a simple GUI for a lobby.
 Added playernames and ready state to the basic lobby and a chat window.

-TODO:
+####Installation:
 ***
+Just attach UILobby.cs & UnityNetworkManager.cs to an empty GameObject and set the public parameter "Game Name".
+Example in scene Lobby.unity

+####Todo / Next Steps:
+***
-Protect created host server with a password:
+- Protect created host server with a password:
   - pw textfield for host create form
   - pw textfield for join host
   - setting parameters in UnityNetworkManager.ConnectPeer() & UnityNetworkManager.RegisterGame()

-Scrollbar for all connected players in the actual game window
+- Scrollbar for all connected players in the actual game window

-LAN Autodiscovery for local network games
+- LAN Autodiscovery for local network games